 - Create a new DWORD value named OEMBackground

 - Double-click OEMBackground and set 1 as its value data.

 Editor’s Note: I’ve observed that it also works if you create the OEMBackground value in the following Policy key:

-Use the following Group Policy setting in Windows 7
+Alternately, you can use the following Group Policy setting in Windows 7:

 Note that the info folder doesn’t exist by default.
 You need to create the info and backgrounds folders manually.

 - Place the background image file (name it as backgroundDefault.jpg) into the above folder.

 One small request: If you liked this post, please share this?One "tiny" share from you would seriously help a lot with the growth of this blog.
 Some great suggestions:

 - Share it to your favorite blog + Facebook, Reddit